gsong-archive/jobs/monozuku/angular-developer.md

 Please send an up-to-date résumé (keep it short and relevant) and cover letter to <mailto:jobs@monozuku.com>.

+In the cover letter, specify your rate and hours available per week.

 ## P.S.

 If you know how to build using Django REST Framework, be sure to let us know.